GoogleChrome/web.dev/src/site/content/en/handbook/content-checklist/index.md

 Here are the common strategies for helping readers gain background knowledge:

-* Expand the content to explain the topic in more depth
+* Expand the content to explain the topic in more depth.
-* Link to other, existing content on the topic
+* Link to other, existing content on the topic.

 The one exception to this rule is basic web development knowledge. web.dev assumes that its readers understand the basics of CSS, HTML, and JavaScript.